We get a ton of emails asking about gift ideas for families this time of year, so we're whipping up a helpful guide!

 This Video Game Builder Thing

 We gave our kids the Nintendo Switch last year, and we're following that up by asking Santa for Nintendo Labo kits this year (and by “asking Santa,” we mean “calling up our sponsor Nintendo who happily sent us some samples to play with”).
 These DIY kits let kids make, play and discover with pre-cut cardboard sheets that take learning opportunities off the screen and into the real world.

-A Pillow that Doubles as an Imagination Station
+A Play Pillow that Doubles as an Imagination Station

 It's a pillow.
 It's a play area.
 It's an awesome-possum minimalist kitchen playset!
 This is one of the pillows we keep in our RV for easy, creative play in a compact space.
-The accessories store in little pockets that fold right back up into the pillow when play time is over.
+The accessories store in little pockets that fold right back up into the pillow when play time is over, making this one of the best gift ideas for families who need comfort AND entertainment.

 I was never a red wine person until a pal told me about Troublemaker.
 “Every red gives me a headache,” she swore, “Except this one.”
 I gave it a try, and I was SOLD.
 Not too sweet, not too crispy, it's the perfect match for any steak or chicken dish whether it's being served at a party or a weeknight with the husband.
 I've since added this to my favorites list on Amazon and invested in a Vacu Vin to keep it sealed so I can enjoy a bottle over several days.
 Solidly mid-level in terms of price, it's quickly become my go-to at home and my grab-and-go for parties – and hostesses have all asked me for my wine-y opinions after I've unveiled it on my way through their front door.
 This is a can't fail pick for families that like a good pairing – or a good party.